Nytril-ark/rumda/README.md

 ![rumda-trapped](pictures/RumdaIsTrapped.gif)

 The cat widget ~might~ will (insha'allah) be able to get out soon.
 We'll see!
-Currently, the cat on top of the bar just does a ~goofy~ jump-out animation when you click it.
-If you click on its resting spot again, it comes back.

-PS: the cat face at the bottom of the bar is an internet widget. if it's smiling, you're connected :)
+PS: the cat face at the bottom of the bar is an internet widget.
+If it's smiling, you're connected :)